 Utilizing compromised credentials of employees and patients available on the dark web, hackers gained insight into network usage and vulnerabilities.
 Consequently, this unauthorized access included potentially sensitive information and saved passwords.

 AIIMS outsourced digital and IT network solutions to Inspira Enterprise Pvt Ltd. They did this for new blocks of AIIMS.
 However, they did not cover the upgradation of older networks furthermore leaving them vulnerable to cyber attacks.

 4. The Paradox: Was it a Ransomware Attack or a Data Breach?

 The motives behind the cyber-attack were ambiguous, making it challenging to respond to the threat actors.
-The hackers may be using the ransom demand as a cover to mislead investigators.
-Some speculate that the hackers’ primary goal was to obtain health records of important individuals.
-The ransom demand was a guise to conceal their true intentions.
+Some speculate that the hackers’ primary goal was to obtain health records of important individuals, and they may be using the ransom demand as a cover to mislead investigators, thereby employing it as a guise to conceal their true intentions.

 Impact on Hospital Operations: